illakaya/kanban-board/README.md

 ## Usage

 Link to website: https://illakaya.github.io/kanban-board/ <br>
 No special instructions are needed to use the application.
+Note that tasks are colour coded as yellow when it is due on the day (nearing the deadline) and red when it is overdue.

 ## Credits

 Thank you to:

-- The Coding Bootcamp at the University of Sydney for providing a project for students to develop their understanding of Third-Party APIs where I made massive references to Week 5 Lesson 28 Student mini project
+- The Coding Bootcamp at the University of Sydney for providing a project for students to develop their understanding of Third-Party APIs where I made massive references to Week 5 Lesson 28 Student mini project for majority of the project
 - Instructor Frank Fu and teacher assistant Sean Butcher for providing the foundational knowledge required to attempt the project
+- Initially used code suggested by Fabio Montefuscolo on [Stack Overflow](https://stackoverflow.com/questions/3231459/how-can-i-create-unique-ids-with-javascript) on line 22 of script.js but ultimately it was removed

 ## License